unmesh-patil-mh/Data-Science/README.md

 # 📊 Data Science 🚀

-Welcome to my Data Science portfolio repository.
+Welcome to my Data Science repository.

 This repository showcases my structured learning, practical implementations, and hands-on projects in Data Science.
 It reflects my ability to work with real datasets, extract insights, and apply analytical thinking to solve problems.